 The council adopted the initial LED strategy in 2013.
 The uThukela district municipality started with the processes of reviewing the LED strategy.
 The review processes were completed and approved in June 2018 to be able to incorporate the newly established (merged) municipalities and to respond to the MEC Letter.
 The uThukela district municipality is fully implementing its LED strategy.
-The latest LED strategy that will inform 2023/2024 and beyond, was presented to Council for approval on the 29 March 2021 and it is important to mention that the LED strategy is not older than five years since it was reviewed and adopted on the 29 March 2021.
-The LED strategy is attached as an annexure.
+The latest LED strategy to inform 2023/2024 and beyond, was presented to the Council for approval on the 29 March 2021 and it is important to mention that the LED strategy is not older than five years since it was reviewed and adopted on the 29 March 2021 but the municipality have started with the review processess to inform 2025/2026 financial year.
+The draft 2025/2026 LED strategy is attached as an annexure and will be adopted in May 2025 concurently with the IDP.